tendermint/liquidity/README.md

   liquidityd query liquidity [command]

 Available Commands:
-  pool           Query details of a liquidity pool params         Query the current liquidity parameters information *WIP, More will soon be added.*

-Flags:
-  -h, --help   help for liquidity

-Global Flags:
-      --chain-id string   The network chain ID
-      --home string       directory for config and data (default "/Users/dongsamb/.liquidityapp") --trace             print out full stack trace on errors

-Use "liquidityd query liquidity [command] --help" for more information about a command.
+  batch       Query details of a liquidity pool batch of the pool batches     Query for all liquidity pools batch deposits    Query for all deposit messages on the batch of the liquidity pool params      Query the current liquidity parameters information pool        Query details of a liquidity pool pools       Query for all liquidity pools swaps       Query for all swap messages on the batch of the liquidity pool withdraws   Query for all withdraw messages on the batch of the liquidity pool
 ```

 #### A detailed document on client can be found here. [client.md](doc/client.md)